Therapy for anxiety

 Anxiety’s like that overzealous friend who means well but ends up causing chaos.
 It’s convinced danger’s around every corner, and it’s running your life like a 24/7 emergency drill.

-You don’t have to live like your brain’s on fire all the time.
+Does it feel like your brain’s on fire all the time?

 We tend to treat anxiety like it’s irrational — but it’s not.
 Most of the time, it’s built from real experiences that went unresolved or left a mark.
 Your brain learned that certain situations might not be safe, and it started working overtime to keep you protected.
 The problem is, over time that alarm system gets jumpy.
 What started as “don’t get hurt again” slowly turns into “better brace for everything.”